'Superfuel of the future': Government hands out £60m to cutting-edge hydrogen projects

 "There's a lot of talk about hydrogen's potential uses, but we need to urgently map out the development and delivery processes so we can quickly get to the stage where we can produce large quantities of fossil-free hydrogen cost effectively," she said.
 "The HT1 project will focus on overcoming those barriers, in the real-world environment of an operational offshore wind farm."

-The project aims to address challenges surrounding the storage and transportation of hydrogen, by demonstrating 200g per day of transport-grade hydrogen to an existing hydrogen refuelling station equipped to service buses, goods vehicles and passenger cars, according to Gemserv.
+The project aims to address challenges surrounding the storage and transportation of hydrogen, by demonstrating how 200g a day of transport-grade hydrogen can be provided through existing hydrogen refuelling station equipped to service buses, goods vehicles and passenger cars, Gemserv said.

 Cadent Gas has also been awarded just under £300,000 to support studies into the feasibility of purifying hydrogen that has been through the gas grid in order to make it suitable as a low carbon fuel for vehicles such as lorries, while Gravitricity and Arup have together secured £300,000 to explore the feasibility of storing hydrogen in purpose-built underground shafts.